nhsx/nhs_time_of_travel/index.md

 The OSMnx library contains a built-in shortest-path function which allows you to find the shortest path between any two nodes in a network.
 You can weight the shortest-path function using different edge attributes.
 Uber Movement speed data is indexed by OpenStreetMap way ID and OSMnx retains the OpenStreetMap way ID for each edge in the network as an attribute.
 This allows for the Uber Movement speed data to be appended to each edge as a new attribute.
 If no Uber Movement speeds were available for a given edge in the network, free-flow speed was appended (which assumes that the speed along an edge is the speed limit of the street).
 As we were interested in exploring the impact of traffic data on the predicted shortest route between two locations, the Uber Movement speeds at 6 pm (peak London rush hour) was used.
 This cut of the Uber Movement dataset can be downloaded from this webpage in CSV format.

+The travel time for each edge can be calculated and appended as a new edge attribute by dividing the length of the edge by the speed.
+Travel time was used to weight the shortest path function, translating to the predicted fastest route between St. John’s Wood Medical Practice and St. Thomas Hospital.
+The shortest path using both free-flow travel time and Uber-weighted travel was calculated, with both routes visualised on a interactive folium map (Figure on the right).
+The OSMnx driveable urban network for this region of centeral London is also added as layer on the Map.

 <p align="left">
   <img src="images/png/london_osmnx_nodes.png" width="460" height="460">